-As at June 30, 2021, the Company had 20,468,128 share purchase warrants ("Warrants") outstanding, which are exercisable at any time up to October 19, 2025.
-As a result of the share consolidation completed on December 3, 2019, every eight (8) Warrants entitle the holder to receive, upon exercise, one common share of the Company at a price of CAD\$6.16 per common share.
-Accordingly, an aggregate of up to 2,558,516 common shares are issuable upon the exercise of the 20,468,128 outstanding Warrants as at June 30, 2021 and December 31, 2020.
+On closing of the Arrangement and in accordance with the terms of the Arrangement, the Company issued to shareholders who made an election to acquire warrants under the Arrangement, warrants to acquire an aggregate of 20,468,128 common shares of the Company.
+As at September 30, 2021 and December 31, 2020, the Company had 20,468,128 common share purchase warrants ("Arrangement Warrants") outstanding, which are exercisable at any time up to October 19, 2025.
+As a result of the share consolidation completed on December 3, 2019, every eight (8) Arrangement Warrants entitle the holder to receive, upon exercise, one common share of the Company at a price of CAD\$6.16 per common share.
+Accordingly, an aggregate of up to 2,558,516 common shares are issuable upon the exercise of the 20,468,128 outstanding Arrangement Warrants as at September 30, 2021 and December 31, 2020.